GeorgeSchiro/GetCert2/README.md

     Open this utility's profile file to see additional options available.
-It is usually located in the same folder as "GetCert2.exe" and has the same name with ".config" added (see "GetCert2.exe.config").
+It is usually located in the same folder as 'GetCert2.exe' and has the same name with '.config' added (see 'GetCert2.exe.config').

     Profile file options can be overridden with command-line arguments.
-The keys for any "-key=value" pairs passed on the command-line must match those that appear in the profile (with the exception of the "-ini" key).
+The keys for any '-key=value' pairs passed on the command-line must match those that appear in the profile (with the exception of the '-ini' key).

     For example, the following invokes the use of an alternative profile file:
     (be sure to copy an existing profile file if you do this):